timoxley/linklocal/Readme.md

 ## Recommendations

 All local dependencies should have a `@scope`.
 `linklocal` does not install dependencies of linked dependencies.
-To have them installed, use `scoped-bulk` in a script like:
+To have them installed, use [hughsk/scoped-bulk](https://github.com/hughsk/scoped-bulk) in a script like:
 ```json
 {
   "prepublish": "scoped-bulk my-scope npm install"